 Before using the console we recommend setting up the cost items you wish to use.
-This can be done in the Winery Setup – Costing.
+This can be done by clicking on the new icon to the right of the Default item field.
 Add your new charge items, making sure you select the Charge type that suits; for example you could add overheads and cellar work labor costs as two different charge items using the same console.

-Once your cost item is configured, enter this as your default item.
-You can then populate the list from the Search fields at the bottom of the screen.
+If you created the cost item from the icon, it will be loaded in as the Default item.
+Otherwise, once your cost item is configured, enter this as your Default item.
+You can then populate the list from the Search options at the bottom of the screen.
 You can include Bulk wine and packaged inventory in the same list.
-If you want to include all your wines click the ‘All’ button.
+If you want to include all your wines click All.

 - By Volume (end of period) – The weighting uses the volume on site at the end of the period.

 - By Volume Days (Vol x Days) – The total volume as it changes over time, picking up wine that is gone at the end of the period but on site at the start.

 Once populated each wine is given a Weighting based on its volume.
 You can then enter the monthly overhead amount into the Cost Allocation amount field and click the Apportion to allocate each wine’s share of the charges.

 Note: You can manually override the apportioned values.

 You can also search for specific bulk wines to apportion costs to by clicking on From search.
 This search will show each wine as its state changes.

 Once you have confirmed the Effective date is correct, click Save and the costs will be allocated to these wines as of the entered date.